IFVERSE/ai-log-analyzer/README.md

 - NullPointerException bug
 - Memory leak after restart

+Upload `c
-Upload `complex-test.log` to see the full power of the analyzer.
+sample.log` to see the full power of the analyzer.

 ---